-In the workplace, "good housekeeping" is the term used for keeping the worksite clean, neat, and free of hazards that can cause injury.
+In the workplace, 'good housekeeping' is the term used for keeping the worksite clean and free of hazards that can cause injury.
 Housekeeping is a safety concern that is often overlooked or taken for granted.
-But far too many accidents happen because people don't keep their work areas neat and clean.
+Far too many accidents happen because people did not keep their work areas neat and clean.

-Results of poor housekeeping practices:
+Results of Poor Housekeeping Practices:

-- Injuries when employees trip, fall, strike, or are struck by out-of-place objects; - Injuries from using improper tools because the correct tool can't be found: - Lowered production because of the time spent maneuvering over and around someone else's mess, and time spent looking for proper tools and materials; - Time spent investigating and reporting accidents that could have been avoided; - Fires due to improper storage and disposal of flammable or combustible materials and wastes; - Substandard quality of finished products because of production schedule delays, damaged or defective finishes, ill-equipped employees, etc.; - Lack of future work due to a reputation for poor quality; and - "Wall-to-wall" OSHA inspections due to the poor "first impression" of the compliance officer.
+- Injuries when employees trip, fall, strike, or are struck by out-of-place objects; - Injuries from using improper tools because the correct tool can't be found; - Lowered production because of the time spent maneuvering over and around someone else's mess and time spent looking for proper tools and materials; - Time spent investigating and reporting accidents that could have been avoided; - Fires due to improper storage and disposal of flammable or combustible materials or wastes; - Substandard quality of finished products because of production schedule delays, damaged or defective finishes, ill-equipped employees, etc; - Lack of future work due to a reputation for poor quality; and - "Wall-to-Wall" OSHA inspections due to the poor first impression of the compliance officer.

 Good housekeeping is everyone's responsibility.
-Make it your business to remove hazards from the workplace.
+Make it YOUR personal work task to remove hazards from the workplace.
 Fortunately, practicing good housekeeping is really very easy, once you've made it a habit.
 These few seconds are well worth it if they can prevent a serious injury.
-And, you'll discover you work faster and better in a clean workplace.
+You will discover you work faster and better in a clean workplace.